What are the different types of weathering?

 Most rocks are tough.
 However, a tiny amount of water can cause them to break.
 When water seeps into cracks and freezes, it then expands.
 This powerful force can increase the size of cracks.
 Over time the repeated freeze-thaw action of water can break rocks apart.
 Eventually, pieces of rock break off, creating scree.

 The image below shows the impact of freeze-thaw on a rock in Iceland.

 Exfoliation or Onion Skin Weathering

 Chemical weathering causes an alteration to the chemical composition of the rock due to a reaction.
-Water that is slightly acidic can dissolve rock.
+Slightly acidic water can dissolve rock.
 An example of this would be slightly acidic rain changing the chemical composition of limestone to form a limestone pavement.
 This occurs on the surface and along the joints and bedding planes of limestone.
-You can also see evidence of this on buildings made from limestone.
+You can also see evidence of this in buildings made from limestone.

 The image below shows limestone that has been chemically weathered.
 The resulting formation is known as a limestone pavement.
-You can find out more about these in the limestone area of the site.
+You can learn more about these in the limestone area of the site.

 Biological weathering is the effect of living things.
-For example, as the roots of a tree extend into the ground they can prise rocks apart.
-Ivy growing up a building can cause bricks to loosen.
+For example, as the roots of a tree extend into the ground, they can prise rocks apart.
+Ivy growing up on the side of a building can cause bricks to loosen.
 It also occurs on a much smaller scale through lichen and moss.

 Use the images below to explore related GeoTopics.